Mark Esper: Talent management

+Family care

+Esper identified "taking care of Soldiers and their families" as a top priority during his nomination hearing.
+At the top of this list was spousal hiring and childcare, two priorities borne out of his wife's experiences when he served on active duty.
+Esper pushed on several fronts to advance this initiative: making professional license reciprocity a condition for where the Army would initiate or expand base investment decisions; working with state and federal lawmakers to mandate license reciprocity and incentivize the hiring of military spouses; reducing the number of PCS moves military families would make in order to give spouses job stability and their children school stability; reducing the on-base hiring timeline and requirements for civilian applicants; and expanding capacity at childcare centers while prioritizing the children of uniformed personnel over civilians.
+As Secretary of Defense, Esper went further by pushing to standardize and tailor childcare center operating hours for service members who worked weekend and unusual hours.

+Another family issue that Esper worked to improve was the Exceptional Family Member Program, a program for assisting and prioritizing service members with a child in need of specialty care or medical attention.
+His focus was on improving access, especially for overseas or remote assignments, and then standardizing that process across the Department of Defense.
+Another area of emphasis was ensuring quality on-base housing for service members.
+Esper conducted multiple inspections of military homes across the service to determine the cause and extent of the problem, pressed housing contractors to meet their obligations to maintain quality homes and complete work orders more quickly and properly, wrote the department's housing "bill of rights" for service members, and collaborated with lawmakers on legislative changes to improve quality of life for those in uniform.

 Transgender servicemembers

 President Trump tweeted his objections to transgender servicemembers in July 2017, and, under his Presidential Memorandum of August 25, 2017, he required the Department of Defense to produce a report on this subject.
 Esper was asked by reporters in February 2018 whether soldiers had concerns about serving beside openly transgender individuals.
 He replied: "It really hasn't come up."

 After Esper was nominated to become Secretary of Defense, he said that he had met several transgender service members and was impressed with them.
-Nonetheless, he supported Directive-type Memorandum-19-004, which required service members to meet cisgendered standards associated with their biological sex.
+Nonetheless, he supported Directive-type Memorandum-19-004, which required service members to meet standards associated with their actual sex.
 Esper claimed it was not a "blanket ban" on transgender service members but rather a policy to ensure that service members are deployable worldwide and can meet military standards without "special accommodations."
 He said that service members would be individually assessed and that some would be offered waivers to continue serving.
 In this interview, Esper cited the Defense Department's February 2018 report to support his views.